What is Dual SIM and Why Get a Dual SIM Phone?

 If you want to change your subscription number, OpenPhone customer support requests that you contact their team via email or text.
 They will then will assist you to change your number.
 There’s no way to change your number directly within the app, but users can add a new number at any time (up to a limit of 5 numbers total).

 OpenPhone has some neat features like voicemail transcription and “business hours.”
-Their user interface is simple and clean, and the app is easy to navigate and user-friendly.
-We found that the call quality was clear, though (like all VoIP number systems) that has more to do with the quality of our own internet connection than the OpenPhone app itself.
+Their user interface is simple and clean, which means the app is easy to navigate and user-friendly.
+We found that the call quality was clear.
+Though, like all VoIP number systems, that has more to do with the quality of our own internet connection than the OpenPhone app itself.

 Reviews for OpenPhone have been mostly positive, though several users have pointed out that OpenPhone is still very new and has some glitches to work out.
 The app can be used from anywhere in the world, provided the user has a strong internet connection.
 Currently, OpenPhone only offers US and Canada phone numbers.

 OpenPhone is specifically aimed at startup businesses, and Hushed is more concerned with helping all users keep their personal information private.
-They sound similar at first, but on examination we see that OpenPhone and Hushed have slightly different aims (though The Verge did name-check Hushed in its own OpenPhone review).
+They are similar, but OpenPhone and Hushed have slightly different aims (though The Verge did name-check Hushed in its own OpenPhone review).

 We try to stay impartial here on the blog, but we should point out that OpenPhone’s $10/month subscription is very similar to the Unlimited Plan subscription offered by Hushed for just $4.99/ month.
 OpenPhone has an annual option as well, with a single number for $120 per year; the Hushed Unlimited Plan costs only $47.99 annually.

 We appreciate the simplicity of their services and found the app quite easy to use.
 Overall, OpenPhone is a fresh addition to the secondary phone number marketplace.
-It seems like an appealing option for anyone considering an extra phone line for business.
-We’d encourage anyone interested in a second line (whether for business or personal reasons) to try out both OpenPhone and Hushed and decide for themselves which app suits their needs best.
+It’s an appealing option for anyone considering an extra phone line for business.
+We’d encourage anyone interested in a second line (whether for business or personal reasons) to try out both.
+Check out OpenPhone and Hushed and then decide for yourself which app suits your needs best.